mh-cbon/go-github-release/README.md

   ` ``
 ```

-Now it s easier to update the program and to maintain the `README` file.
+Now it s easier to maintain the `README` file.

 ## bump a package